-H.R.
+LLD Director 2 Deview evention and eventue on demonstrate the H.R.
 Director 3.
 Review application and approve or deny based on the impact of the outside work on employee's City work.
 Add limitations or conditions, if needed.
-If application is approved forward the application to the City Manager for approval.
-It application is denied, notify the Department Head and employee and file a copy of the denied application in the employee's personnel file.
-After notice of denial is sent to the employee, the employee will have 7 calendar days to appear the decision to the City Manager.
+If application is approved , forward the application to the City Manager ^{} for approval.
+If application is denied, notify the Department Head and employee and file a copy of the denied application in the employee's personnel file.
+After notice of denial is sent to the employee, the employee will have 7 calendar days to appeal the decision to the City Manager.
 The City Manager's decision is final.
 City Manager 4.
 Review application and approve or deny based on the impact of the outside work on employee's City work.
 Add limitations or conditions, if needed.
-If application is approved return the application to the human resources department for processing.
-If application is denied, notify the Department Head and Human Resources Department and return the completed form to Human Resources for Processing.
+If application is approved, return the application to the human resources department for processing If application is denied, notify the Department Head and Human Resources Department and return the completed form to Human Resources for Processing.
 Human Resources 5.
 Upon receipt of a fully approved/denied application from the City Manager, Human Resources will inform the employee that their application has been approved/denied and its expiration date and provide them a copy of the fully completed application.
 The original application will be filed in the employee's personnel file.
 Employee 6.
 Employee will submit a new application before the expiration date provided by Human Resources.
 Employee is responsible for informing their supervisor if their outside employment activity substantially changes or if it ends.
-Approval may be revoked in outside employment changes to include any of the items outlined in section B above, but will not be arbitrarily revoked.
+Approval may be revoked if outside employment changes to include any of the items outlined in section B above, but will not be arbitrarily revoked.

-\ For Alameda Municipal Power (AMP) employees, Department means AMP General Manager.
+For Alameda Municipal Power (AMP) employees, Department means AMP General Manager.
 For employees working in the City Attorney's Office, Department Head means City Attorney or designee.
+For employees working in the City Attorney's Office, the City Attorney shall be substituted wherever "City Manager" is listed in this policy and procedure.